-5. In every case, before permitting an applicant to register as a candidate, the Faculty shall be satisfied that adequate supervision and facilities are available.
+(2) In every case, before permitting an applicant to register as a candidate, the Committee shall be satisfied that adequate supervision and facilities are available.

-6. An approved applicant shall register in one of the following categories:
+(3) An approved applicant shall register in one of the following categories:

-student in full-time attendance at the University;
+(a) student in full-time attendance at the University:

-- (2) student in part-time attendance at the University; - (3) student working externally to the University;
+(b) student in part-time attendance at the University;

+(c) student working externally to the University.